What do blow/bottle flies look like?

 Professional blow/bottle fly control

 At Quik-Kill Pest Eliminators, we know flies.
 More importantly, we know how to eliminate flies.
-Contact us today to find out how our pest control services for flies will put a stop to your fly problem.
+Contact us today to find out how our residential and commercial pest control services for flies will put a stop to your fly problem.